zack-bitcoin/CryptGo/README.md

 ##Mining go-coins===

 In the config file, change the number "hashes_till_check" to a positive integer.
-For my computer, numbers between 60 and 300 seem to work pretty well for mining.
+For my computer, numbers between 10 and 50 seem to work pretty well for mining.
 Optimal number depends a lot on connection speed, and the power of your CPU.
 When I am playing go, I like to lower these numbers to between 1 and 10.
 Otherwise it takes to long to make a move.

+If the number is too high, then all the blocks you mine will get orphaned.
+If the number is too low, then you will waste all your time talking to other miners instead of mining blocks.

+When the system is stable, it should take 1 minute per block.
+When lots of people are joining the system, block time could go down to 20 seconds, or less.

 ##External IP will allow you to route transactions around the network====